This post was most recently updated on November 30th, 2022.2 min read.

 - You can create short links, like this:

 That’s a lot better, right?
 But we STILL have that darn custom domain there!
 What can we do about it?

-Ah – it’s actually simple.
-Just replace the custom domain with your built-in cloud domain, like this:
+- Replace the custom domain with your built-in cloud domain

 And there you go!
 According to my testing, it seems like the task ids are always unique, and even with the built-in domain Planner will handle redirections just fine by itself.